bozsahin/ccglab/README.md

 for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.)

 SBCL and CCL are usable out of the box for CCGlab.
 Design and development of CCGlab continues to be in SBCL; then checked with CCL.

+<b>PRELIMINARIES FOR WINDOWS</b>

+You need a linux/unix system, either real or in a virtual box such as Oracle's: https://www.virtualbox.org/.

+A virtual box can be installed in Windows, which effectively gives CCGlab in Windows.

+Then follow one of the advices above for linuxes, depending on your virtual machine.

+I recommend setting up an Ubuntu virtualbox, because it allows you to try without fully installing it.

+If you use CCGLAB from a virtualbox, save your machine state rather than power off the virtual machine.
+You won't have to do all of the above over and over.

+Even better, put a linux partition on your machine if you intend to use CCGlab quite often.
+You might forget to save the machine state one day, and you'd have to start all over again.

 <b>PRELIMINARIES for LINUX/MACOS USERS</b>